What travelers need to know about the Boeing 737 Max 9 grounding

 It is not clear what caused the door plug to blow out during the flight.
 The piece of the aircraft sits where an emergency exit would be on planes that carry more travelers.
 On planes that are configured for fewer passengers, like United's and Alaska's, a traveler sitting in the cabin wouldn't know that a door-shaped piece is cut in the fuselage.

 The National Transportation Safety Board has recovered the door, which was spotted by a schoolteacher in Oregon.
-Examining the door, its fasteners and other details will be key to the NTSB's investigation into the rare accident, but results of that could take weeks if not months to piece though.
+Examining the door, its fasteners and other details will be key to the NTSB's investigation into the rare accident, but results of that could take weeks, if not months, to piece through.